Your Key to Applied Heritage:

 The idea was a big hit with the City Council.
 However, the city wanted the display to be in Spring Park.
 The Clay County Archives had a list of military casualties dating back to the 2nd Seminole War (1835-1842).
-Civic leader Johna Hayes recruited sponsors and the first annual (Clay County Tribute from 1835 to present) Parade of Flags was on display in Spring Park.
+Civic leader Johna Hayes recruited sponsors and the first annual Clay County Tribute covering 1835 to present.
+In 1997 the Parade of Flags was on first displayed in Spring Park.

-Fallen Warriors (FW) - actual, in theater casualty of military operation): Each white (2’X3’) wooden cross, topped with a 2’X3’ American Flag creates the annual Parade of Flags in Spring Park from mid-May to early June.
+Fallen Warriors (FW) - an actual, in theater military casualty): Each white (2’X3’) wooden cross, topped with a 2’X3’ American Flag creates the annual Parade of Flags in Spring Park from mid-May to early June.
 The private sector project was set in motion so that any Clay County resident may nominate a service member – the Fallen Warrior (FW) does not have to be from Clay County.
 The Parade of Flags team verifies to determine that the nominee is a military casualty/Killed-In-Action.
 Applicants may assist in the process by providing detail information and supporting documents.
-Historically, there was no cost to nominate a service member, donations and volunteers are greatly appreciated.
+Historically, there was no cost to nominate a service member, donations and volunteers were greatly appreciated.

 By 2004, the Green Cove Springs Merchant Association (GCSMA) commenced supporting the project.
 There was considerable discussion about creating a permanent fallen warriors monument and or veterans' display "WALL" at the site of Parade of Flags (west side of Spring Park).
 In 2009, GCSMA meets its demise, however, “concerned parties” maintaining a seamless display for the good of the cause.